 Section 13 of this bill makes the second deputy director responsible for reviewing the manner in which indigent defense services are provided throughout the State.
 This deputy director will collect information from attorneys about caseloads, salaries and other information and will conduct on-site visits to determine whether indigent defense services are being provided in the most efficient and constitutional manner.
 If the deputy director determines that a county is not providing such services in a manner which satisfies minimum standards that are established by the Board, section 13 requires the deputy director to establish a corrective action plan with the board of county commissioners for the county.
-Section 14 of this bill requires such a plan to be agreed to by the board of county commissioners and the deputy director and submitted to and approved by the Board.
+Section 14 of this bill requires such a plan to be fagreed to by established in collaboration between the board of county commissioners and the deputy director and then must be submitted to and approved by the Board.
 If the board of county commissioners will have to spend more money than was budgeted in the previous year plus inflation to comply with the plan, section 14 requires the Executive Director to include the additional amount in the budget for the Department to help support the county in providing indigent defense services.
 If additional money is needed before the next budget cycle, the Executive Director is required to submit a request to the Interim Finance Committee for money from the Contingency Account.
 If the budget is not approved with the additional amount for the county, a county that is not required to have an office of public defender, which currently means a county other than Clark and Washoe Counties, has the option to continue providing indigent defense services or transfer responsibility for providing such services to the State Public Defender.
-In addition, if the county fails to meet the minimum standards for the provision of indigent defense services within the time set in the corrective action plan, section 14 requires the deputy director to inform the Executive Director, who may then recommend establishing another corrective action plan or recommend requiring the county to transfer responsibility for provision of indigent defense services to the State Public Defender.
+In addition, if the county fails to meet the minimum standards for the provision of indigent defense services within the time set in the corrective action plan, section 14 requires the deputy director to inform the Executive Director, who may then recommend establishing another corrective action plan\ [or] For a county that is not required to have an office of public defender (currently all counties other than Clark and Washoe Counties), the Executive Director may instead recommend requiring the county to transfer responsibility for provision of indigent defense services to the State Public Defender.
 Any recommendation of the Executive Director is required to be submitted to and approved by the Board.
 Once approved, the county is required to comply with the decision of the Board.
 In addition, section 8 requires the Board to establish a formula for determining the maximum amount that a county may be required to pay for the provision of indigent defense services.
 This cap also applies when determining the county responsibility in sections 14 and 23 of this bill.